Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 Step 2.
 Deposit funds into your account

-A number of cryptocurrency exchanges don’t allow you to exchange fiat currency, such as Hong Kong dollars (HKD), for XEM.
+A number of cryptocurrency exchanges don’t allow you to exchange fiat currency, such as Malaysian Ringgit (MYR), for XEM.
 When this is the case, you’ll need to first acquire a cryptocurrency that’s listed in a currency pairing with XEM, such as Ethereum (ETH) or bitcoin (BTC), before you can complete a trade.

 Step 3.
 Buy XEM

-You’ll then need to click on the “Buy XEM” link and enter the purchase amount in either XEM, HKD or other fiat currencies.
+You’ll then need to click on the “Buy XEM” link and enter the purchase amount in either XEM or MYR.
 Take a moment to review the full transaction details, including any fees that apply, before confirming the purchase.

 How to sell XEM